boucadair/5g-slice-realization/draft-ietf-teas-5g-ns-ip-mpls.md

 This architecture requires an end-to-end LSP leading from a packet's ingress node inside one customer site to its egress inside another customer site, through a provider network.
-Hence, at the domain (customer site, provider network) boundaries NEXT_HOP attribute for IPv4/IPv6 labeled unicast must be modified to self (nhs), which results in new IPv4/IPv6 labeled unicast label allocation.
+Hence, at the domain (customer site, provider network) boundaries NEXT_HOP attribute for IPv4/IPv6 labeled unicast must be modified to "next-hop self" (nhs), which results in new IPv4/IPv6 labeled unicast label allocation.
 Appropriate label swap forwarding entries for IPv4/IPv6 labeled unicast labels are programmed in the data plane.
-On the attachment circuit there is no additional 'labeled transport' (i.e., no LDP, RSVP, SR, ...) protocol.
+On the attachment circuit there is no additional 'labeled transport' protocol (i.e., no LDP, RSVP, SR, ...).

-The packets are transmitted over the attachment circuit with the IPv4/IPv6 labeled unicast as the top label, with service label deeper in the label stack.
+Packets are transmitted over the attachment circuit with the IPv4/IPv6 labeled unicast as the top label, with service label deeper in the label stack.
 In Option C, the service label is not used for forwarding lookup on the PE.
-This significantly lowers the scaling pressure on PE, as PE must program forwarding entries only for IPv4/IPv6 labeled unicast host routes, used as NEXT_HOP for service prefixes.
+This significantly lowers the scaling pressure on PEs, as PEs must program forwarding entries only for IPv4/IPv6 labeled unicast host routes, used as NEXT_HOP for service prefixes.
 Also, since one IPv4/IPv6 labeled unicast host route represent one customer site, regardless of the number of slices in the customer site, the number of forwarding entries on a PE is considerably reduced.

 For any slice-specific per-hop behavior at the provider network edge, as described in details in {{sec-over-rea-model}}, the PE must be able to determine which label in the packet represents which slice.
-This can be achieved by allocating deterministic service label ranges for each slice, and use these deterministic service label ranges for slice identification purposes on PE.
+This can be achieved, for example, by allocating non-overlapping service label ranges for each slice, and use these ranges for slice identification purposes on PE.

 #  QoS Mapping Realization Models {#sec-qos-map}